NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-13-ESA-Going-On-The-Grid.md

 **Location:** Baltimore, Maryland

-As ecologists we often need to create seamless maps, in raster or gridded format, of biomass, carbon, vegetation height or other metrics from points sampled on the landscape.
-However, when converting points to pixels, there are many processing choices that can impact the uncertainty of derived products.
+Scientists often need to create continuous datasets, in raster or gridded format, of biomass, carbon, vegetation height and other metrics from points sampled on the landscape.
+However, when converting points to pixels, there are many processing choices that can impact the uncertainty of derived raster datasets.
 Incomplete understanding of the uncertainty in derived products, in turn, impacts downstream analytical and model results and can lead to erroneous conclusions drawn from the data.
-This lunchtime power workshop will demonstrate, on the fly, the impacts of selecting various  methods of interpolation for converting points to pixels (e.g.
-Kriging, IDW, TIN), as well as non-interpolated mathematical methods.
-We will use a height normalized LiDAR point cloud, which represents canopy height values, to create several raster grids of canopy height (known as a canopy height model), using different point-to-pixel conversion methods.
+This lunchtime brown-bag workshop will explore how different gridding methods and associated settings  can impact rasters derived from sample points.
+We will use a LiDAR point cloud, which represents canopy height values, to create several raster grids using different point-to-pixel conversion methods.
 We will then quantify and assess differences in height values derived using these different methods.